 High heels – friend or foe?
 Does wearing high heels day in and day out increase the risk of forming varicose veins?

-Why does wearing high heels cause varicose veins?
+How can wearing high heels cause varicose veins?

-If you already have visible signs of varicose veins or other risk factors, then we highly recommend that you consider taking a break from your Jimmy Choos and grabbing a cute pair of flats instead.
+If you already have visible signs of varicose veins or other risk factors, we highly recommend that you consider taking a break from your Jimmy Choos and grabbing a pair of flats instead.

 What are the contributing risk factors for varicose veins?

 Other than wearing your heels too often the other risk factors which can lead to varicose veins in people include;

 - Genetics: Unfortunately, if both of your parents have varicose veins, there is a 70% chance of you inheriting venous disease

 - Gender: Women tend to be more at risk of developing varicose veins